aldetl/Typing/Typing/Readme.md

 # Quick start

-Download and run `Typing.exe` directly.
+Download `Typing` folder and run `Typing.exe` directly.
 No installation required.

 After running, it is minimized into system **task tray** (on the taskbar).